-All people know that God exists and by virtue of them being creatures of Him, they have the moral law upon their hearts.
+All people know that God exists by virtue of them being creatures of Him.
+They have the moral law upon their hearts.
 They know good from evil, whether they do that which is pleasing in God’s sight is another story.
 They have knowledge of God’s Law.
-The text chiefly cited for this is Romans 2.
-I would like to make a few comments upon this passage.
+The text chiefly cited in support of this is Romans 2.
+I would like to make a few comments on this passage.

 Romans 2:12-16 For all who have sinned without the law will also perish without the law, and all who have sinned under the law will be judged by the law.
 13 For it is not the hearers of the law who are righteous before God, but the doers of the law who will be justified.
 14 For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law.
 15 They show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them 16 on that day when, according to my gospel, God judges the secrets of men by Christ Jesus.

 1. Paul has just concluded a section on the fact that God is impartial with regards to Jew or Gentile in His judgment.
 He will judge both according to the light they had.
 For “those who by patience in well-doing seek for glory and honor and immortality, he will give eternal life”, but for those who “do not obey the truth, but obey unrighteousness, there will be wrath and fury” (Rom.
-2:7-8) God makes no distinction between Jew and Greek in that He will judge the one, but pardon the other.
-In fact, it is much severer to the Jew than the Gentile because of the light knowledge which the Jew has over the heathen.
+2:7-8).
+God makes no distinction between Jew and Greek in that He will judge the one, but pardon the other.
+In fact, it is much more severe to the Jew than to the Gentile because of the light and knowledge which the Jew has over the heathen.

-2. The word "law" is used in v.
-12 four times and it is used in two sense:, 1) the natural law and 2) the revealed moral law.
-In the case of the Gentiles the Apostl...
+2. The word “law” is used in v.
+12 four times and it is used in two senses: 1) the natural law and 2) the revealed moral law.
+In the case...